When to Recognize Revenue

 Criterion 3 – Alternative Use

-Recognizing Revenue over Time
+Recognizing Revenue Over Time

 Performance Obligations Satisfied at a Point in Time

-- The customer has legal title to the asset
+- The customer has legal title to the asset.

-- The entity has transferred physical possession of the asset
+- The seller has transferred physical possession.

-- Significant risks and rewards of ownership have been transferred
+- Significant risks and rewards of ownership have been transferred.

-- The customer has accepted the asset
+- The customer has accepted the asset.